bdeckard92/dupUT/01-Class-Content/01-HTML-Git-CSS/01-Activities/02-Stu_HTML/README.md

 ## Instructions

-Using only HTML, create a simple site similar to the design in the following image:
+Using only HTML, create a simple portfolio similar to the design in the following image:

 ![](html-mockup.png)